-While the numbers of ESL learners in English-speaking countries is vastly increasing, the numbers of qualified ESL teachers is not meeting this growing demand.
+While the number of ESL learners in English-speaking countries is vastly increasing, the number of qualified ESL teachers is not meeting this growing demand.

 1. A Genuine Relationship with Students